International Space Development Conference

 The International Space Development Conference (ISDC) is the annual conference of the National Space Society (NSS).
-Now in its 37th year, these conferences connect the general public and the NSS membership with leaders of contemporary space efforts.
+Now in its 41st year, these conferences connect the general public and the NSS membership with leaders of contemporary space efforts.
 The ISDC provides a nexus for industry, government, scientists, advocates, and the public to meet and discuss the latest issues in space technology, science, policy, commerce, medicine, exploration, settlement and much more.
-Winners of the annual NASA space settlement Contest annually attend the conference, with several interesting activities and programs.
+Winners of the annual NSS Space Settlement Contest attend and give lectures at the conference, with several interesting activities and programs.
 With National Space Society's major goal being to accelerate the process of space exploration and development they also foster astronautics for students by encouraging them and getting them involved.

 1982

 The first ISDC was held in Los Angeles in 1982.
 The CoChairmen were Jerry Pournelle and Milton Stevens, and most of the convention staff were volunteers from the Los Angeles Science Fantasy Society (LASFS), although it was emphasized that the conference was professional in nature, and would not be a science fiction convention.
 The Professional Guest of Honor was Fred Haise of Apollo 13, then CEO of Grumman.
 Attendees included Buzz Aldrin, Max Hunter, General Daniel Graham, Dick Rutan, and a number of space oriented professionals.
 Science Fiction author Robert Heinlein was the "fan guest of honor".
-It was intended as a one of a kind convention, but was successful enough that the attendees acclaimed it the "First Annual" Space Development Conference and voted to hold the second meeting in Houston with Art Dula as Chairman.
+It was intended as a one of a kind convention, but was successful enough that the attendees acclaimed it the "First Annual" Space Development Conference and voted to hold the second meeting in Houston with Art Dula as chairman.